rektbydead/Stremio-addon-speed-tester/README.md

 ## ⚙️ Configuration

-The addon has the settings bellow, which can be modified in the `addon.js`.
+The addon has the settings bellow, which can be modified in the `addon.ts`.

 | Setting                | Default Value         | Description                                          |
 |------------------------|-----------------------|------------------------------------------------------|